 The 197 country members have agreed to accept policies that will mitigate climate change.
 Furthermore, the countries need to report their agendas and results on a reoccurring basis.
 However, the convention does not oblige nations to any concrete measurements.
 Thereby it is quite a loose agreement.

-The climate convention states that industrialised countries are more responsible for climate change.
-This is logic since they are responsible for the largest part of the emissions.
-More so, most of the large economies of the world have built their fortune on fossil fuels.
-Hence greenhouse gas emissions.
+The climate convention states that industrialised countries are more responsible for climate change, as they stand for largest part of GHG emissions.
+More so, most the world’s large economies have grown expansively thanks to the extraction of fossil fuels, an activity that releases GHGs.
 The industrialised nations are called “Annex I” countries.
-However, the group also includes some nations with “economies in transition”.
+Although this group also includes some nations with “economies in transition”.
 Meaning that they are transitioning from a weak to a strong economy.
 The rest of the nations are called “Non-Annex I”.
 Amongst other things, they are not asked to document their climate change efforts in the same way as the first group.

 Additional Protocols to UNFCCC

 To enforce the goals of UNFCCC, article 17 in the convention allows for additional protocols.
 Their function is to operationalise the stated purpose of UNFCCC.
 In other words, they are concrete actions or limitations for the member countries.
-The first one of these was the Kyoto Protocol, created in 1997.
+The first protocol was the Kyoto Protocol, created in 1997.

 The Kyoto Protocol established concrete and binding efforts to limit and reduce emissions of greenhouse gases.
 These measures worked like individual targets for all the Annex I nations.
 192 countries had signed the agreement when it entered into force in 2006.
 The Kyoto Protocol expired in 2020 and was replaced by the more ambitious Paris Agreement.

 As mentioned, the abbreviation UNFCCC also refers to the secretariat in Bonn.
-For example, one of its tasks is to organise the COP-meetings.
-These are yearly climate meetings for all the member countries.
-Another example is that the secretariat handles the climate reports of all the nations.
-For instance, the UNFCCC secretariat takes care of the so called NDCs.
+For example, this secretariat is responsible for organising the COP meetings.
+These meetings are yearly climate meetings for all the member countries (although COP can refer to other country meetings as well).
+The secretariat also handles the climate reports of all nations.
+For instance, the UNFCCC secretariat takes care of the so-called NDCs.
 These are the Nationally Determined Contributions of the Paris Agreement.
-Namely the national contributions that each nation agrees to, as a means to achieve the goals of the Paris Agreement.
+Namely, the national contributions that each nation agrees to as a means to achieve the goals of the Paris Agreement.